 Keith Diamond

-The show is set in an alternate timeline to the Men in Black film universe.
+The show is set after the first Men in Black film in an alternate timeline.
 The most significant differences in the series are that Agent K did not retire, and Agent J is still regarded as a rookie.
-Agent L on the other hand is depicted as a senior staff of the organization, a radical change from the first film.
+Agent L, on the other hand, is depicted as a senior staff of the organization, a radical change from the first film.
 Some episodes do incorporate aspects of the film franchise.
 While the series offers internal continuity and extended plot arcs, it is primarily presented in standalone episodes.
 Some recurring themes include the exploration of K's origins, as well as J encountering individuals from his life prior to joining MIB.
 Unlike the film series, the MIB headquarters is located at what looks like a disused area under LaGuardia airport instead of 504 Battery Drive in New York City.

 The aesthetics of the characters were designed by comic book artist Miguelanxo Prado.

-The entire first season was issued on DVD for the first time on July 4, 2007, in Australia, via Sony Pictures Entertainment.
+The entire first season was issued on DVD for the first time on July 4, 2007, in Australia, via Sony Pictures Home Entertainment.
 The set contained two discs, one containing seven episodes and the other containing the remaining six.
-On July 16, 2007, the set was made available in the United Kingdom, however, was this time split up into two separate volumes instead of a whole box set.
+On July 16, 2007, the set was made available in the United Kingdom but was split up into two separate volumes instead of a whole box set.

 Daytime Emmy Awards